mendixlabs/slider/README.md

 ## Usage
 Place the widget in the context of an object that has attributes for maximum value, minimum value and value

+The maximum and minimum values determine the range within which the slider value can be adjusted.

+For the step value, the difference between the maximum value and the minimum value should be divisible by 2. i.e.

+    (maximumValue - minimumValue) % 2 = 0

 ## Demo project
 https://slider.mxapps.io/